 The MP_HMAC option is used to provide authentication for the MP_JOIN option.
+The HMAC code is generated according to [RFC2104] in

-The HMAC is built using the derived key (d-key) calculated previously from the handshake key material exchanged with the MP_KEY option.
-The Message for the HMAC is the header of the MP_JOIN for which authentication shall be performed.
-By including a nonce in these datagrams, possible replay-attacks are remedied.
+The "Key" used for the HMAC computation is the derived key (d-key) described in Section 3.2.4, while the HMAC "Message" is a concatenation of the token and nonce of the MP_JOIN for which authentication shall be performed.